Helping millions of people navigate the world of technology.

 disable the Bing Chat button.

-2. Remove the Copilot Button Using a Shortcut
+Method 2.
+Using a Shortcut

 First, we will disable the Startup Boost feature; otherwise, the modification won’t work.
 Repeat the following steps: